FelixOnline/v2/content/articles/2011-1-13-king-colin-proves-speech-is-no-impediment.md

 subtitle: >
   As an actor, Firth is given the entire film to show off and takes advantage of every single moment
 date: "2011-01-13 19:39:53 +0000"

 # Attributes from Felix Online V1
 id: "567"
 old_path: /film/567/king-colin-proves-speech-is-no-impediment-
 aliases:
  - /film/567/king-colin-proves-speech-is-no-impediment-
+imported: true
+comments:
+ - Thank you Pedants Revolt It has been correctedSir BlandineBentham actually claimed that smoking would relax the larynx  smoking often causes the formation of vocal nodules which add mass to the chords lowering their resonant frequency Whether this is genuinely of any help to a speaker is another matter as smoking can also cause vocal breaks and restriction in range both things truly emotive speakers or singers want to avoidDemosthenes according to tradition learned to project and speak as an orator by filling his mouth with marbles stood in the surf at the edge of the Mediterranean and tried to be heard over the waves Its not quite as nonsensical a method as the film portrayedCorrection It was King Edward VIII who abdicated Weve never had a King DavidHeres the latest on the ccneerfnoes top players who are projected to go from playing on Saturdays to starring on Sundays 1 LB Jarvis Jones 63 241 Georgia Why he has the top spot Jones battle with an ankle injury hasnt chang

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - jgp09

+# Homepage control params
 headline: true
 featured: true